getlogbook/logbook/docs/quickstart.rst

 >>> log.warn('This is too cool for stdlib') [2010-07-23 16:34] WARNING: My Awesome Logger: This is too cool for stdlib

+A logger is a so called :class:`~logbook.base.RecordDispatcher` which of commonly referred to as a "logging channel".
+The name you give such a channel is up to you and must not be unique.

 The basic interface is similar to what you may already know from the standard library's :mod:`logging` module.